Valkyrie-finance/PNL-curve/README.md

 - `PNL curve.py`: Main script for plotting portfolio and BTC performance.
 - `get_bitcoin_price.py`: Script to fetch and update BTC prices for your portfolio dates.
 - `portfolio_data_template.csv`: Blank template for your portfolio data.
 Copy and rename to `portfolio_data.csv` before use.
-- `.gitignore`: Prevents your real `portfolio_data.csv` from being uploaded to GitHub.

 ## CSV Format
 The CSV should have the following columns:
 ```